 Benefit specialists help answer questions and solve problems related to Social Security, Medicare, health insurance and other public and private benefits for adults.

+Disability Benefit Specialist (DBS) serve people ages 18 – 59.
 Elder Benefit Specialist (EBS) serve people ages 60 and over.
-Disability Benefit Specialist (DBS) serve people ages 18 – 59.
 Services are free of charge and confidential.

 If you are deaf, hard of hearing or deaf-blind, use American Sign Language and need help with your benefits, you may choose to contact the Deaf Disability Benefit Specialist at the Office for the Deaf and Hard of Hearing.